Cardinals' Emari Demercado: Remains limited Thursday

-Demercado (toe) was limited at Thursday's practice, Josh Weinfuss of ESPN.com reports.
+Demercado (toe) was listed as limited on Thursday's practice report, Darren Urban of the Cardinals' official site reports.

-After managing no on-field work for two weeks and missing a pair of games as a result of a toe injury, Demercado has been able to put together back-to-back capped sessions to kick off Week 11 prep.
-Friday's practice report could be telling for his chances to return Sunday at Houston, but even if Demercado is cleared to play in that contest, he won't be much more than a change-of-pace option with the Cardinals' lead runner James Conner back in the mix.
+Demercado so far has followed the same regimen as he did a week ago with limited listings Wednesday and Thursday.
+As a result, if he's anything other than DNP on Friday, there's a good chance he receives a questionable designation ahead of Sunday's contest against the Rams.
+Demercado is looking to put an end to what currently has been a three-game absence, but even when he returns he'll be no better than No. 2 in the Cardinals backfield behind starter James Conner.

 More News